 We do not guarantee stable work of your script tests that use third-party Python packages.
 When you run such tests, you may experience unexpected errors or TestComplete can stop responding.

-sys_path variable explicitly and then import the module.
+sys_path variable explicitly and then import the package:

-# Sets the new path sys.path.insert(0, "C:\\MyFolder\\MyPackage") # Imports the module import MyModule
+# Set the new path to search for modules import sys sys.path.insert(0, "C:\\MyFolder\\MyPackage") # Import the module import MyModule

 NameMappingand others) in your custom Python package, you need to add your package file to the Script collection of your TestComplete project by using the Add > Existing Item command.
 See Adding and Removing Project Items and Their Child Elements.